 Viral star Rebecca Black uploaded her music video "Friday" to YouTube and achieved viral status with 167 million views -- and mixed reviews.

 News of Osama bin Laden's death first broke on Twitter, when chief of staff for former Defense Secretary Donald Rumsfeld tweeted "So I'm told by a reputable person they have killed Osama bin Laden.
 Hot damn."
-Twitter erupted,
+Twitter erupted, breaking records with 12.4 million tweets per hour.
+Later, President Obama confirmed the news.

 UC Davis students posted a video of campus police officers pepper spraying peaceful student protesters.
 Shortly thereafter, the "casually pepper spray everything cop" achieved meme status.